Fee for Service Coaches

 Taste of Paddling Sessions

-A Taste of Paddling sessions are conducted on a number weekends, for instruction in boat selection and use, basic paddling stroke.
+Taste of Paddling sessions for non-club members are conducted on a number weekends, for instruction in boat selection and use, basic paddling stroke.
 Also refining paddling strokes, trying less stable boats.
 These sessions must be booked through Patricia Ashton.

-If you are super keen, transferring from another club, or you are an experienced paddler please let us know and we’ll set you up in a training group; Patricia.
+However, if, during the colder months you are super keen, transferring from another club, or you are an experienced paddler, please let us know and we’ll try to set you up in a training group.
+Patricia.

 Once you have attended your Induction, there are various options open to you.
 If you have had some experience paddling you may wish to join one of the paddling groups listed below.
 If you are new to paddling and wish to gain skills, confidence and paddling fitness in a non-threatening, somewhat more gentle session, the following times are ideal.

-Tuesday: 5:45 p.m. with Patricia - technique, basic skills, building up fitness and strength - 1 hour
+Thursday 6:00 p.m. with Patricia - technique, basic skills, building up fitness and strength - 1 hour contact Patricia (During Daylight Savings Times)

-Sunday: 8:30 a.m. - these sessions will be lead by coaches, trainee coaches or experienced paddlers on a roster basis.
+Sunday: 9.00 a.m.
+These sessions will be lead by coaches, trainee coaches or experienced paddlers on a roster basis.
 Depending on participants this could be a gentle paddle to the wetlands, carillon or Kingston, or short races up and down the river.

-Wednesday's: from 5:45 p.m. we run our club time trials - you can use these to increase your paddling fitness or you can take out a boat and go for a paddle yourself.
+Wednesday's: from 5:45 p.m.
+We run our club time trials - you can use these to increase your paddling fitness or you can take out a boat and go for a paddle yourself.
 Shed Is open from about 4:30 till 7:30 p.m.
+(During Daylight Savings Times)

 Gary – Intermediate /Advanced Paddlers